dianaow/d3-network-time/README.md

 ## Examples

-- an [example]() visualizing changes to a single network with a fixed root over time
+- an [example](https://observablehq.com/@dianaow/temporal-network-visualization) visualizing changes to a single network with a fixed root over time
+- an [example](https://observablehq.com/@dianaow/temporal-network-visualization/2) visualizing changes to a disjointed network over time

 ## Installing